Aging CBD Office Stock Face Dual Threat from Changing Tenant Needs, Competition from New, More Flexible Development

 ), has a clear view of the challenges to office economics, as both a developer of new buildings and landlord over existing tenant rosters of financial services, technology and life science companies.

-BXP Director and President Douglas T. Linde, has frequently cited tenant densification, increased productivity and new supply have become the heaviest drags on a stronger recovery in the office sector.
+Douglas T. Linde, the firm's president, has frequently cited tenant densification, increased productivity and new supply have become the heaviest drags on a stronger recovery in the office sector.

 "In one way or another, businesses are finding ways to fit more people into less space.
 Organizations are moving from offices and cubes to trading desks, and offices and cubes are getting smaller, and traditional support functions are either being eliminated or consolidated," Linde said at a recent conference.

 New office construction is being delivered in all major markets, with BXP developing major projects in Boston, New York City and San Francisco.
-The new deliveries are creating a churning effect as tenants seek buildings offering smaller, more efficient floorplates, that are capable of supporting advanced technologies and offer energy cost savings and sustainability features.
+The new deliveries are creating a churning effect as tenants seek buildings offering smaller, more efficient floorplates capable of supporting advanced technologies and offer energy cost savings and sustainability features.

 "In many cases, we have major large tenants that are moving into new [developments], and they're creating negative absorption," Linde said.

-Linde said he expects non-traditional office tenants to absorb a portion of the older supply being vacated by companies moving into the new buildings.
-However, some older building will be relegated to Class "B-ish quality or lower quality, and it's going to be less attractive to tenants that are trying to become more efficient."
+Although he expects non-traditional office tenants to absorb a portion of the older supply being vacated by companies moving into the new buildings, Linde said some older buildings will be relegated to Class "B-ish quality or lower quality, and it's going to be less attractive to tenants that are trying to become more efficient."

 Companies Trimming Space Requirements